Smoke screen: History

+Later, between 1790 and 1810, Thomas Cochrane, 10th Earl of Dundonald (1775–1860), a Scottish Naval commander and officer in the Royal Navy who fought during the French Revolutionary and Napoleonic Wars, devised a smoke screen created through the burning of sulphur which would be used in warfare after learning about the same methods used at Delium and Plataea.

+Thomas Cochrane, 10th Earl of Dundonald's grandson, Douglas Cochrane, 12th Earl of Dundonald, described in his autobiography how he spoke to Winston Churchill (who once galloped for him when he had a brigade at manœuvres in England) of the importance of using smoke-screens on the battleground, it would in turn be used in both WWI & WW2.

 Land warfare

 Smoke screens are usually used by infantry to conceal their movement in areas of enemy fire.
 They can also be used by armoured fighting vehicles, such as tanks, to conceal a withdrawal.
 They have regularly been used since earliest times to disorient or drive off attackers.

+During the First World War the Germans used a lot of smoke screens (Nebel) to hide Batterie Pommern.

 A toxic variant of the smokescreen was used and devised by Frank Arthur Brock who used it during the Zeebrugge Raid on 23 April 1918, the British Royal Navy's attempt to neutralize the key Belgian port of Bruges-Zeebrugge.

 For the crossing of the Dnieper river in October 1943, the Red Army laid a smoke screen 30 km long.
 At the Anzio beachhead in 1944, US Chemical Corps troops maintained a 25 km "light haze" smokescreen around the harbour throughout daylight hours, for two months.
 The density of this screen was adjusted to be sufficient to prevent observation by German forward observers in the surrounding hills, yet not inhibit port operations.

 In the Vietnam War, "Smoke Ships" were introduced as part of a new Air Mobile Concept to protect crew and man on the ground from small arms fire.
 In 1964 and 1965, the "Smoke Ship" was first employed by the 145th Combat Aviation Battalion using the UH-1B.